kdw9502/UnityMethodDecorator/README.md

     ReturnValue, //  Target Method's ReturnValue (only for PostAction) AttributeValues, // Attribute values
 }

 ```

-## Limitation
+## Limitations

-Not support for coroutines and async methods.
+This library does not support coroutines or async methods.
 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://chat.openai.com/LICENSE)  file for details.